rust-lang/book/second-edition/src/ch13-01-closures.md

 When a closure captures a value from its environment, the closure uses memory to store the values for use in the closure body.
-This use of memory is overhead that we don't want pay for in the more common case where we want to execute code that doesn't capture its environment.
+This use of memory is overhead that we don’t want pay for in the more common case where we want to execute code that doesn’t capture its environment.
 Because functions are never allowed to capture their environment, defining and using functions will never incur this overhead.